 No. The online application is the official way to apply for all positions at the University of Mississippi.

 The number of applicants who apply for a staff position vary from position to position.
 It is not uncommon, however, for us to receive over 70 applicants for one vacancy.
 The application process at the University of Mississippi is extremely competitive.

-Yes, you may view a list of the positions you have applied for and track the status of your application by returning to http://jobs.olemiss.edu and signing in (using your username and password).
-If you have previously logged in to the system, click on the “Your Applications” link (fourth link from the top on the left-hand side).
+Yes, you may view a list of the positions you have applied for and track the status of your application by returning to careers.olemiss.edu and signing in (using your username and password).
+If you have previously logged in to the system, click on the “Jobs Applied” link (fourth link from the top).

 Per UM policies, if a position states that a specific number of years of experience is required, then, to be eligible, you must possess such experience.

 UM will require that a degree equivalency be conducted on any degree obtained outside of the United States.

 The University of Mississippi is an equal opportunity employer and a participant of the E-Verify program.
 Anyone who is authorized to work in the United States is eligible for employment at UM.
 Dependent on the type of the visa you possess, this would determine your eligibility.
 The hiring department has the discretion to sponsor or not sponsor a foreign national for employment at UM.
 If you require employer sponsorship in order to work in the U.S., you will need to communicate such a requirement in advance to the hiring department.

 Applicants with criminal records are not automatically disqualified from consideration.
 Each will be reviewed with respect to date, circumstances, seriousness, and the position for which you have applied.

 Federal work study is a need-based financial aid award made to enrolled, degree-seeking students.
 This is not available for non-UM students.
 As a UM student, you must obtain eligibility to work as a federal work study from the Office of Financial Aid before you can apply for designated federal work study positions.
 If you have additional questions please contact Student Employment at 662-915-7431.